 Your best fire prevention tool is a broom.
 Keep your barn clean and your entrances unblocked.
 Direct access from the stalls is nice and will be helpful in evacuating horses in case of an emergency as long as they can be prevented from going back into their stalls once they are out.

 I know a lady who is building up half her barn (which was a business) into an apartment; the other half is still a horse barn.
 They are separated by a concrete wall, but now that this apartment is being built she wants to put the propane furnace on the horse barn side to heat the apartment.
 It’s being done professionally but how much of a fire hazard can that be with all the sweeping and fine particles in the air from being in a barn?

-I hope it’s not too late to open this woman’s eyes to the disaster she is considering.
+MY RESPONSE: I hope it’s not too late to open this woman’s eyes to the disaster she is considering.
 No appliance utilizing an open flam should ever be used in animal housing facilities.
 If there is still time to make a change in heating systems, I urge this woman to strongly consider electric heating if the apartment is not too large.
 If she insists on propane heating, the furnace should be enclosed in at least 2-hour rated protected walls and ceiling and should still not be in the stable area.

 You are absolutely right about the amount of dust generated in a horse barn, and also, it would take only one cobweb near the flame to spread the fire so fast there’d be nothing to save, very possibly including whoever’s in the apartment, because if the concrete wall does not extend from the floor to above the roof, fire will travel from one side of the structure to the other.